-Declaration of State of Emergency in Durham County shall remain in effect through April 30, 2020.
+Section 7.
+All provisions of this Fourth Amendment shall take effect on Friday, April 24, 2020, at 5:00 p.m.
+This Fourth Amendment along with the Third Amendment, Second Amendment and the original Declaration of State of Emergency in Durham County shall remain in effect through 11:59 p.m. on May 15, 2020.
 These Orders will be regularly reviewed and evaluated for their necessity and efficacy, and may be revised, amended, and/or extended based upon the impact of the COVID-19 pandemic, existing evidence, and recommendations by federal, state and local public health authorities.

-This Third Amendment signed at this date and time: April 17, 2020, at 12:15 p.mo'clock. (include AM or PM)
+This Fourth Amendment signed at this date and time: April 24, 2020, at 11; 304/no clock. (include AM or PM)